ghumakkad/blog/_posts/2016-06-06-indrahar-pass-trek-log.markdown

 </figure>

 There were steps carved in glacier.
-Kiran hesitantly crossed it.
+Kiran and I  hesitantly crossed it.

-Slowly and steadily, we were making progress.
-I was finding it difficult to follow the track, though I was sure that it was the right path.
+Slowly and steadily, we were making progress, finding it a little difficult to follow the track, though sure that it was the right path.

 The top seemed very close.
 I saw a severed head of what looked like a goat and blood patches on the trek.
 I couldn't think of any reason of what killed it that way.